-I was struck by the prominent presence of China Aid as soon as I stepped out of the Addis Ababa Bole International Airport during my trip to Ethiopia for a conference in January 2019.
+I was struck by the sight of the prominent presence of China Aid as soon as I stepped out of the Addis Ababa Bole International Airport during my trip to Ethiopia for a conference in January 2019.
 The billboard of China Communications Construction Company is right outside of the airport.
-It writes: "Civilized Construction to Reveal our Elegance".
+It writes: "Civilized Construction to Reveal our Elegance" (see picture 1).